 will accept only a Adobe PDF of your solution.

 DO NOT include your Control Sheet, programs or software with your email as they will not be used in

 the judging process.
 Limit one solution per email.
 The names of the students, advisor, or institution should NOT appear on any page of the electronic solution.
 Your team's summary should be included as the first page of your file. *Note: The attachment must be less than 17MB.

 !!
-Do not use a cloud service such as Google Docs your email must contain a Microsoft Word or Adobe PDF attachment.
+Do not use a cloud service such as Google Docs your email must contain a Adobe PDF attachment.

 5. See the rules for submitting the signed Control Sheet via email below.